final-hill/class-tools/README.md

 ## Fixed-Point

-## Memoized Fixed-Point

 ## Known Limitations

-When using TypeScript a decorator can not change the type of the class feature.
+When using TypeScript a decorator can not change the type of the associated class feature.
 This is a [limitation](https://github.com/microsoft/TypeScript/issues/4881) of the language.
 Depending on your usage you may need to perform explicit casting or utilize the `// @ts-ignore` option.
 For example:

 ```ts